 #13: Jumbo Faux Locs

 Jumbo short faux locs are a great protective black hairstyle for ladies with thick hair.

-According to freelance hairstylist, Xta Agyei, “You can have it messy.
-It can be shampooed, styled, and kept for a very long time.
-You can cut it off when you don’t want this look or style anymore and still have your natural hair back.”
+According to freelance hairstylist Xta Agyei, “You can have it messy.
+It can be shampooed, styled, and kept very long.
+You can cut it off when you no longer want this look or style and still have your natural hair back.”